 This is my most popular blog.
 Apparently many people are asking the question “Why doesn’t God want women to preach?”
-For a further discussion of this topic, please read my two books, Dethroning Male Headship and my newest book Women Equal-No Buts: Powered by the same Source.
+For a further discussion of this topic, please read my two books, Dethroning Male Headship: Second Edition and Women Equal-No Buts: Powered by the same Source.
 Both are available in print and on Kindle.

 Jesus is our standard, and since Jesus did not commit women to husbands, or to males, and because Jesus did not deny women anything based on their being women, then we cannot in good stewardship of the gospel, do so either.